Rihards Bukarts

-Rihards Bukarts (born 31 December 1995) is a Latvian professional ice hockey forward.
-He is currently playing for HC Vitkovice in the Czech Extraliga (ELH).
-Bukarts was selected 9th overall in the 2012 KHL Junior Draft by the Dinamo Riga.
+Rihards Bukarts (born 31 December 1995) is a Latvian professional ice hockey player who is a forward for HC Prešov of the Slovak Extraliga.
+Bukarts was selected ninth overall in the 2012 KHL Junior Draft by Dinamo Riga.

 With the selection, Bukarts became the highest-drafted Latvian in KHL history, four spots higher than his brother Roberts Bukarts in 2009.

 Playing career

-Bukarts is youngest player ever who score in MHL on 15 September 2011 On 2 July 2012 Rihards Bukarts signed with Dinamo Riga two-way contract.
-Bukarts was selected 7th overall in the 2013 CHL Import Draft by Brandon Wheat Kings (WHL).
+Bukarts became the youngest player ever to score in the MHL on 15 September 2011.
+On 2 July 2012, Bukarts signed with Dinamo Riga of the Kontinential Hockey League (KHL) on a two-way contract.
+Bukarts was selected 7th overall in the 2013 CHL Import Draft by the Brandon Wheat Kings (WHL).

 Bukarts was the highest-drafted player in Wheat Kings' history.
-In the summer of 2013, Bukarts broke contract with Dinamo Riga and left for North America to play for the Brandon Wheat Kings of the Western Hockey League.
+In the summer of 2013, Bukarts broke his contract with Dinamo Riga and left for North America to play for the Brandon Wheat Kings of the Western Hockey League (WHL).
 He officially signed a contract on 19 July 2013 with the major junior team.
-In his first season in North America in 2013–14, Bukarts in 65 games scored (28) goals (WHL Most Goals by Rookie) and gave 26 assists.
+In his first season in North America in 2013–14, Bukarts scored 28 goals in 65 games, adding 26 assists.

-In the following 2014–15 season, he featured in 62 games, scoring (33) goals totalling the most goals scored by a European player in the team's history (single-season record) as well as adding 41 assists.
+In the following 2014–15 season, he featured in 62 games, scoring 33 goals, while also adding 41 assists.
 On 8 February 2015, Bukarts was named Denny's WHL Player of the Week.
-Bukarted helped the Wheat Kings reach the WHL finals in the post-season, suffering defeat against the Kelowna Rockets.
+Bukarts helped the Wheat Kings reach the WHL finals, suffering defeat against the Kelowna Rockets.
 In 16 playoff games, Bukarts scored 4 goals and 18 points.

-Undrafted, Bukarts accepted a try-out over the summer to attend the 2015 NHL training camp of the Edmonton Oilers.
+Undrafted, Bukarts accepted a try-out to attend the Edmonton Oilers' training camp in 2015.
 After his release from the Oilers, Bukarts returned to the Wheat Kings for the 2015–16 season before he was traded to the Portland Winterhawks on 29 October 2015.
-On 14 December 2015, Rihards Bukarts was named 2nd time in his career as the WHL player of the Week.
+On 14 December 2015, Rihards Bukarts was named the WHL Player of the Week for the 2nd time in his career.
 In 55 games with the Winterhawks, Bukarts amassed 53 points.
 At the conclusion of his major junior career, Bukarts joined the Portland Pirates of the AHL, an affiliate to the Florida Panthers, on an amateur try-out basis to complete the season.
 He recorded an assist in a solitary game.